isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 ```

 Our company has five departments.
 Every employee must belong to one of these.
-Whenever you hear the words "one of" used to describe how a piece of
+Whenever you hear the words "one of" used to describe a piece of
 information, you should think about modeling it using a `keyword:data` type:

 ```agda